codacy/docs/docs/coverage/repositories/pull-requests.md

 This area displays detailed information about the pull request:

--   Pull request title
+-   Pull request title and pull request status
--   Pull request author, pull request branch, and target branch
+-   Pull request author, pull request branch, target branch, and pull request identifier on the Git provider
 -   Last updated date of the pull request
 -   Link to the pull request on your Git provider
 -   Codacy logs<!--TODO Explain how to read the logs in more detail?-->